Luis Peñalver: Early career

+Minor league baseball

 Afterwards, the San Francisco Giants signed Peñalver and assigned him to the El Paso Sun Kings in 1961.
 He went 14-8 with a 4.14 ERA, tying for second in the Sophomore League in wins, while batting .271 with one home run and 20 RBI as a pitcher and fourth outfielder.

 His most productive season in the minors came with the Class-A Burlington Senators in 1967, when he went 12-9 with a 2.37 ERA in a career-high 205 innings pitched.
 He also ranked among the top 10 pitchers in the Carolina League, finishing third in innings and sixth in strikeouts (169), while tying for eight in wins.

 Subsequently, in 1968 Peñalver joined the Dallas-Fort Worth Spurs, a Houston Astros Double-A team, where he had a record of 5-10 and a 3.81 ERA.
 On May 26 of that season, he hurled a 3–0, seven-inning no-hitter in the first game of a doubleheader against the Memphis Blues.
-Furthermore, Peñalver stroke out three batters, allowing Roy Foster to reach base twice on a walk and an error, while helping himself with an RBI single.
+Furthermore, Peñalver struck out three batters, allowing Roy Foster to reach base twice on a walk and an error, while helping himself with an RBI single.

 From 1973 to 1974 Peñalver pitched for the Double-A San Antonio Brewers, where he was converted into a closer.
 In his first season for them, he went 9-5 with a 1.78 ERA and 20 saves.
 In addition, he led the Texas League in saves and was named an All-Star relief pitcher in the circuit.
 The next year, he finished with a 6-7 mark, six saves and a 3.56 ERA in 37 games, including four starts.

+Mexican and Venezuelan leagues

 Peñalver also spent parts of 10 seasons at Triple–A ball.
 Used mostly as a starter, he had a record of 79-74 with a 2.81 ERA for the Sultanes de Monterrey of the Mexican League in seven full seasons spanning 1969–1978.

 In between, Peñalver played winter ball in the Venezuelan Professional Baseball League during his entire 23-year career.
 Beside the aforementioned Indios de Oriente, he also pitched for the Estrellas Orientales, Navegantes del Magallanes, Leones del Caracas, Águilas del Zulia and Tigres de Aragua, collecting an overall record of 84-70 with a very solid 3.08 ERA in 384 games pitched.
 Additionally, he was member of the VPBL champion team in four Caribbean Series, winning the 1970 and 1982 tournaments with Magallanes and Caracas, respectively.